Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Extended eigenstates

-A consequence of $PT$ symmetry, and more generally, the product of a linear operator, such as $P$, and an anti-linear operator, such as $T$, is the following.
+A consequence of $\PT$ symmetry, and more generally, the product of a linear operator, such as $\mathcal{P}$, and an anti-linear operator, such as $\mathcal{T}$, is the following.
 Suppose that the Hamiltonian~\eqref{eq420} has an eigenvalue $E$, as in $\tilde{H}^\textrm{eff}_{N}\ket{\psi}=E\ket{\psi}$, without any degeneracy.
-Applying $PT$ from the left on both sides and using the commutation relation $[\tilde{H}^\textrm{eff}_{N},PT]=0$, we have
+Applying $\PT$ from the left on both sides and using the commutation relation $[\tilde{H}^\textrm{eff}_{N},\PT]=0$, we have

 \textit{if and only if} the eigenvalue $E$ is real.
-Then, the $PT$-reversed state $PT\ket{\psi}$ is also an eigenvector of $\tilde{H}^\textrm{eff}_{N}$ with eigenvalue $E$, and hence $PT\ket{\psi}$ is parallel to $\ket{\psi}$.
-This means that this eigenvector of the Hamiltonian is also one of the $PT$, and hence it is called the $PT$-unbroken phase of this particular state.
+Then, the $\PT$-reversed state $\PT\ket{\psi}$ is also an eigenvector of $\tilde{H}^\textrm{eff}_{N}$ with eigenvalue $E$, and hence $\PT\ket{\psi}$ is parallel to $\ket{\psi}$.
+This means that this eigenvector of the Hamiltonian is also $\PT$ symmetric, and hence it is called the $\PT$-unbroken phase of this particular state.

 On the other hand, if and only if $E$ is complex, we have